-If you don't pick up anything, it means that if you think-if you understand what is the real teaching of Buddhism, it means what is the purpose of Buddhism.
+If you don't pick up anything, it means that if you understand what is the real teaching of Buddhism, it means what is the purpose of Buddhism.
 Purpose of Buddhism is not to establish Buddha's teaching, Buddha's groups, but to help people.
 And to help people going their own way.
-But because-just because they are not follow their own way.
-So Buddha gives them some warning: "If you do-if you do not follow the right path, you will be lost."
+Just because they are not following their own way.
+So Buddha gives them some warning: "If you do not follow the right path, you will be lost."
 That is only reason why Buddha left his teaching for human being.
 So he doesn't want to pick up anything.
 Or there is no need to pick up anything if all sentient beings follow right path.
-But, you know, most people or some Buddhist will make big mistake.
-They try to establish something for sake of Buddhism in its wide sense-small, narrow sense.
-Then that is big mistake
+But most people or some Buddhist will make big mistake.
+They try to establish something for sake of Buddhism in its small, narrow sense.
+Then that is big mistake anything.
+Without teacher, without Buddhist teacher, we can follow our own way.
+That is best.
+That is the goal of Buddhism.
+The goal of Buddhism is to bring about human life where there is no Buddhism.
+So not to pick up anything or to bring about a human life where there is no need to pick up anything is why we make our effort.